Mohammadabidi/Mohammadabidi/README.md

 - 👋 Hi, I’m @Mohammadabidi
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning Data Structures and Algorithms.
-- 💞️ I’m looking to collaborate on Professional Companies ...
+- 💞️ I’m looking to collaborate on Software Companies ...
 - 📫 you can Reach me out here : abidimohammad86@gmail.com

 <!---